Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/original/en/how-to-build-original-bots.md

 - guided scene progression
 - scene continuity without pausing for micro-responses

-The line is:
+The rule is simple:

 external = allowed.

 internal = forbidden.

 The character does not know the user's inner state as fact.

-The character only sees what the user shows.
+The character only knows what the user chooses to reveal.

 ---